Hi, I’m Sarah

 The ways I engage with my creativity most

 I have always loved photography and writing - I feel compelled the most to document, I love taking portraits of people that really feel like them - I love out of focus frames, I love when people feel supported enough to express themselves in photos.
 I love how memories become imagery, and imagery becomes memories.
 I love creative collaboration and witnessing others engage with their creative selves.
-I love collecting & making with things left behind - I find a lot of inspiration for example in using my grandmother’s keepsakes.
-A lot of my personal work centers around grief, joy, and the houses we live in.
+Alongside counselling, I keep up a vibrant creative practice exploring themes of grief, joy, and storytelling.

 What’s my education?

-I have a Visual Arts diploma, Art History and English extended minor, and Bachelor of General Studies from UFV.
+I have a Visual Arts diploma, Art History and English extended minors, and a Bachelor of General Studies from UFV.
 I have an MC in Counselling from City University.

 Why “The Creative Counsellor”?